emacs-mirror/emacs/mps/manual/source/mmref/bib.rst

   .. abstract: zorn90b.html

+    Stop-and-copy garbage collection has been preferred to mark-and-sweep collection in the last decade because its collection time is proportional to the size of reachable data and not to the memory size.
+This paper compares the CPU overhead and the memory requirements of the two collection algorithms extended with generations, and finds that mark-and-sweep collection requires at most a small amount of additional CPU overhead (3-6%) but requires an average of 20% (and up to 40%) less memory to achieve the same page fault rate.
+The comparison is based on results obtained using trace-driven simulation with large Common Lisp programs.

 * .. _ZORN90:

   Benjamin Zorn.
 1990. "`Barrier Methods for Garbage Collection <http://www.cs.colorado.edu/department/publications/reports/docs/CU-CS-494-90.pdf>`_".
 University of Colorado at Boulder.
 Technical Report CU-CS-494-90.

   .. abstract: zorn90.html

+    Garbage collection algorithms have been enhanced in recent years with two methods: generation-based collection and Baker incremental copying collection.
+Generation-based collection
+    requires special actions during certain store operations to implement the "write barrier".
+Incremental collection requires special actions on certain load operations to implement the "read barrier".
+This paper evaluates the performance of different implementations of the read and write barriers and reaches several important conclusions.
+First, the inlining of barrier checks results in surprisingly low overheads, both for the write barrier (2%-6%) and the read barrier (&lt; 20%).
+Contrary to previous belief, these results suggest that a Baker-style read barrier can be implemented efficiently without hardware support.
+Second, the use of operating system traps to implement garbage collection methods results in extremely high overheads because the cost of trap handling is so high.
+Since this large overhead is completely unnecessary, operating system memory protection traps should be reimplemented to be as fast as possible.
+Finally, the performance of these approaches on several machine architectures is compared to show that the results are generally applicable.

 * .. _ZORN91: